 - Any alternate process, BIA or DIA must include a step to determine the significance of any residual adverse effects (i.e. effects that cannot be prevented or avoided through the application of mitigation measures).

-Once the significance of a proposed project’s adverse effects has been evaluated, a recommendation is made to the Field Unit Superintendent, Director of a Waterway or delegated manager who has the authority to finalize and approve the EIA.
-The Field Unit Superintendent, Director of a Waterway or delegated manager makes a decision regarding approval of the proposed project, taking into account the EIA determination of significance and any recommended conditions related to the project proposal.
-Permits and authorizations to implement a proposed project will not be granted until the EIA has been finalized and approved.
+Once the significance of a proposed project’s adverse environmental effects has been evaluated, a recommendation is made to the Field Unit Superintendent who has the authority to finalize and approve the IA.
+The Field Unit Superintendent makes a decision regarding approval of the proposed project, taking into account the IA determination of significance, any potential direct or indirect adverse effects to established or potential Aboriginal or Treaty rights protected by Section 35 of the Constitution Act, 1982 and any recommended conditions related to the project proposal.
+Permits and authorizations to implement a proposed project will not be granted until the IA has been finalized and approved.

-Note that if Parks Canada determines that a project IS likely to cause significant adverse environmental effects, Parks Canada CANNOT authorize proceeding with the project, as per the legal requirements of CEAA 2012, Section 67.
+Note that if Parks Canada determines that a project IS likely to cause significant adverse environmental effects, Parks Canada CANNOT authorize proceeding with the project, as per the legal requirements of IAA, Section 82.

 - If a follow-up monitoring program is required, the duration of the monitoring program and any reporting requirements regarding the results of the program will be specified in project authorization documents and permits.

-- Parks Canada may require or conduct surveillance of the project throughout its implementation, to confirm work is being carried out in accordance with the conditions specified in the EIA and associated project authorizations and permits.
-Surveillance results will be documented, and the Field Unit Superintendent/Director of a Waterway may require corrective action be undertaken if surveillance results indicate the project is not being conducted in accordance with specified requirements.
+- Parks Canada may require or conduct surveillance Footnote 12 of the project throughout its implementation, to confirm work is being carried out in accordance with the conditions specified in the IA and associated project authorizations and permits.
+Surveillance results will be documented, and the Field Unit Superintendent may require corrective action be undertaken if surveillance results indicate the project is not being conducted in accordance with specified requirements.

 Species at risk are found in many protected heritage areas.
-Both the Species at Risk Act (SARA; S.C.
-2002, c.
-29) and CEAA 2012 require consideration of the potential effects of proposed activities to a species at risk, its residence or critical habitat.
+Both the Species at Risk Act (SARA) and the Impact Assessment Act (IAA) require consideration of the potential effects of proposed activities on a species at risk, its residence and critical habitat Footnote 15.
 In addition, in certain circumstances, an authorization under SARA may be required.
-Parks Canada Impact Assessment Officers and Species Conservation and Management Specialists are available to provide advice to project proponents regarding species at risk requirements.
+Parks Canada Impact Assessment Practitioners and Species Conservation specialists are available to provide advice to project proponents regarding species at risk requirements.